vpakarinen/orpheustts-webui/README.md

 ## Required Files

-The application will automatically download the following files if they don't exist
+The application will automatically download the following files if they don't exist:

 - Orpheus TTS model files (~6.5GB)